Contact Bruce

 The emergence of diseases such as Covid-19, bird flu and HIV

-from animals was entirely driven by the razing of wild places for farming and
+from animals was entirely driven by the razing of wild places for

-the trade in wild species, which brought people into contact with the dangerous
+the trade in wild species, which brought people into contact with the

 microbes, the experts said.